 Canadian nun and two priests abducted in Cameroon

-A Canadian nun and two Italian priests have been kidnapped by armed men in northern Cameroon, a region which serves as a base for Nigeria’s radical Islamist group Boko Haram.
+A Canadian nun and two Italian priests have been kidnapped by armed men in northern Cameroon, a region which serves as a base for Nigeria’s radical Islamist group an extremist group that is located primarily in Northern Nigeria.

 The Canadian nun, Gilberte Bussiere, 75, has been in Cameroon for nearly 40 years.
 The two priests were identified as Giampaolo Marta, 47, and Gianantonio Allegri, 57, from the diocese of Vicenza in the northeast of Italy.
 According to local sources, Father Marta has been in Cameroon for 10 years, while Allegri had returned to the country in September after working there in the 1990s.
 They’ve all been involved in social development, especially in education.